ZhangLabTJU/fastBCR/README_fastBCR-p.md

 If you experience any issues please add an issue to the [fastBCR Issues](https://github.com/ZhangLabTJU/fastBCR/issues).

-1. If you encounter the following issues during the installation of BCR_V_BERT and PubBCRPredictor packages:
+1. If you encounter the following issues during the installation of BCR_V_BERT and PubBCRp packages:
     ```bash
     ERROR: pip’s dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts.
     xxx_b requires xxx_a>=x.xx, which is not installed.